rr-wfm/MSBuild.Sdk.SqlProj/README.md

 </Project>
 ```

+> Note: In versions prior to 1.11.0 the `DefaultValue` element displayed above was not used.
+As of version 1.11.0 the value of `Value` is checked first and if it found to be empty we'll fall back to `DefaultValue`.

 ## Package references
 `MSBuild.Sdk.SqlProj` supports referencing NuGet packages that contain `.dacpac` packages.
 These can be referenced by using the `PackageReference` format familiar to .NET developers.
 They can also be installed through the NuGet Package Manager in Visual Studio.